TRIQS/tprf/README.md

 # *TPRF*: the Two-Particle Response Function tool box for TRIQS

-Copyright (C) 2017, H. U.R.
+Copyright (C) 2017-2020, H. U.R.
 Strand

 Copyright (C) 2018-2019, The Simons Foundation

-TPRF is a TRIQS application containing various tools for working with two particle response functions.
+Copyright (C) 2019-2020, S. Käser

+TPRF is a two-particle response function tool box based on the TRIQS library

 For more information see the Documentation https://triqs.github.io/tprf